 Simple English definitions for legal terms

-Read a random definition: third cousin
+Read a random definition: nisi decree

 The Areeda-Turner test is a way to determine if a company is using predatory pricing, which means selling products at a price that is lower than what it costs to make them.
 This is illegal because it can force other companies out of business and reduce competition.
 The test is named after two people who wrote an article about it in a law journal.
 If a company is found to be using predatory pricing, they can be punished under antitrust laws.